-The Thistle Law Firm is experienced in handling claims of misdiagnosed fractures.
-If you believe that your broken leg was misdiagnosed or there was a delay in treatment, the attorneys at the Thistle Law Firm are here to take your call and answer your questions at 215-525-6824.
+The broken bone attorneys at Thistle Law Firm are experienced in managing claims of misdiagnosed fractures.
+If you believe that you were misdiagnosed or that there was a delay in the treatment of your broken leg, the attorneys at the Thistle Law Firm are here to take your call and answer your questions at 215-525-6824.